 Trebek, his wife Jean, and his son Matt, courtesy of "Who Is Alex Trebek?
 A Biography" by Lisa Rogak

-"Jeopardy!" host Alex Trebek's celebrates his 80th birthday on July 22.
-In honor of his big day, we've compiled a list of nine interesting things you probably didn't know about the longtime television personality from a new biography written by Lisa Rogak called "Who Is Alex Trebek?" out Tuesday from Macmillan.
+"Jeopardy!" host Alex Trebek passed away on Nov.
+8 and left behind an amazing legacy.
+We've compiled a list of nine interesting things you probably didn't know about the longtime television personality from a new biography written by Lisa Rogak called "Who Is Alex Trebek?" out now from Macmillan Publishers.

 Alex Trebek in 1984 (Photo by Michael Ochs Archive/Getty Images)